schmoelder/diss/doc/03_methods_software_design/06_ci_cd.md

 (ci_cd)=
 # Continuous Integration/Continuous Deployment

-Continuous Integration/Continuous Deployment (CI/CD) is a software development methodology that enables teams to build, test, and deploy code changes more quickly and reliably.
-By automating the process of merging new code into the main development branch, formatting standards are enforced, and the software's functionality is verified through automated testing, which helps to identify issues early on and speeds up the release cycle.
+As software projects grow, manually verifying that every change leaves the codebase in a working state becomes impractical.
+Continuous Integration/Continuous Deployment (CI/CD) addresses this by automating the processes of validation and delivery through two complementary practices.
+*Continuous Integration* (CI) refers to the automatic building and testing of the codebase on every push to a pull request, allowing issues to be identified and resolved before changes are merged into the master branch.
+*Continuous Deployment* (CD) extends this by automatically deploying tested, release-ready code to end-users, for example by uploading a new package version to a package manager.

-In practice, services like [*Github Actions*](https://github.com/features/actions) or [*Travis CI*](https://www.travis-ci.com/) can be used to automate the CI/CD process.
+In practice, services like [*Github Actions*](https://github.com/features/actions) or [*Travis CI*](https://www.travis-ci.com/) can be used to automate the CI/CD process by defining workflows that are triggered by specific events such as pull requests or releases.

-For example, in CADET-Process, *Github Actions* is used to enforce formatting, run tests, and update documentation for every commit.
+In CADET-Process, *Github Actions* is used to implement the following pipeline:
-Additionally, a new version is uploaded to the *Python Package Index (PyPI)* for every release, enabling users to easily install and use the latest version of the software.

-By automating the build, test, and deployment process, CI/CD makes it easier to detect and fix bugs, ensure consistency across the codebase, and reduce the time and effort required to release new software versions.
-It also increases productivity, as developers can focus on writing code rather than manually managing the build and deployment process.
+- On every pull request push: code formatting, the presence of docstrings, and type annotations are checked and enforced using *pre-commit* and *ruff* (see {numref}`style` and {numref}`software_documentation`), and the test suite is executed using *pytest* (see {numref}`software_tests`).
+- On every release: the reference documentation is rebuilt and published via *Sphinx* and Read The Docs (see {numref}`software_documentation`), and the package is uploaded to the *Python Package Index (PyPI)*, making the new version immediately available for installation (see {numref}`version_control`).